 Thank you so much to DecoArt for making this possible!!
 I love the way it turned out!
 If anyone has questions about refinishing their own cabinets please reach out below!
 I'll do my best to help :)

-Hello & welcome to the blog!
-I'm Mandy and I'm an artist, blogger & founder of the "Artists to Know" interview series!
-Here you'll find photos of my latest art adventures, furniture makeover projects & interviews with successful artists!
+Hi friends!
+Welcome to the blog!
+I'm Mandy and I'm an artist, blogger & founder of the "Artists to Know" interview series.
+Here you'll find photos of my latest art adventures, furniture makeover projects & advice from successful artists!

 Looking for new art?
 Click below: